Zunautica/tztemplate/README.md

 # tztemplate

-Python script for generating templates from template files.
+Python script for generating Teadaze classes from template files.
 Base template are provided in the .teadaze directory.

 #### Configuration
 Three things are